btf-org/flank-docs/docs/comparisons/all-comparisons.md

 ### React & SPAs
-React and other SPAs (Angular, Vue) are used to build websites, like Flank.
+Flank and React (and other SPAs like Angular & Vue) are both used to build websites.

 React is a great framework for a **frontend engineer** to build a **completely custom** website **from the ground up**.